We researched over 25,000 proposals worth $270 million dollars to find the key differences between winning and losing proposals.

 The key is to offer enhanced options.
 That way, you don't have to do any more selling.
 The prospective client is already sold on your service, you're just offering to make that service even better.

-So if you were a creative offering website design, maybe you could offer the enhanced service of mobile-responsive site programming.
+So if you were a creative working with a partner (offering website design), maybe you could offer the enhanced service of mobile-responsive site programming.

-If you're a marketing agency running PPC ads, offer the enhancement of creating the landing pages and drip campaigns that nurture those leads, for a higher ROI.
+If you're a marketing agency running Google PPC ads for small business, offer the enhancement of creating the landing pages and drip campaigns that nurture those leads, for a higher ROI.